Binance Review 2023: Is It Good For Trading?

 Earn Crypto With Binance Earn

-Binance customers are able to grow their crypto holdings by earning crypto using Binance Earn.
-In simple terms, users lend a portion of their held crypto to Binance and receive interest from the borrowed funds.
-This is a particularly good way to manage crypto funds during times of market volatility or on crypto remaining dormant in a user’s wallet.
-Interest is gained on a daily basis.
+Binance customers can grow their crypto holdings by earning crypto using Binance Earn.
+In simple terms, you lend a portion of your held crypto to Binance and receive interest from the borrowed funds.
+This is a particularly good way to manage crypto funds during times of market volatility or on crypto remaining dormant in your wallet.
+Interest is gained daily.

 Currently, Binance has two types of earnings: